pipedrive/example-apps/apps/remix-cars-service/README.md

 ### Setup application in [Marketplace Manager](https://pipedrive.readme.io/docs/marketplace-manager)

-Use **generated** project URL in Marketplace Manager for custom surfaces, i.e.
+Use the **generated** project URL in Marketplace Manager for custom surfaces, i.e.
-- set `https://remix-cars-service.vercel.app/list` as Iframe URL for Custom Surface Panel.
+- Set `https://remix-cars-service.vercel.app/list` as the Iframe URL for the Custom Surface Panel.
-- set `https://remix-cars-service.vercel.app/details` as Iframe URL for Custom Surface Modal.
-The name of surface should be set as **Details**, otherwise it won't be opened from Custom Surface Panel with SDK command
+- Set `https://remix-cars-service.vercel.app/details` as the Iframe URL for the Custom Surface Modal.
+The name of surface should be set as **Details**.
+Otherwise, it won't be open from the Custom Surface Panel with the SDK command.
-- set `https://remix-cars-service.vercel.app/settings` as Iframe URL for Settings page
+- Set `https://remix-cars-service.vercel.app/settings` as the Iframe URL for the Settings page

 ### Known issues

-If you see 404 error on the main page, then you might need to choose `Remix` as Framework Preset for your project in settings.
+If you see a 404 error on the main page, you might need to choose `Remix` as the Framework Preset for your project in settings.

 ![Vercel App Settings](public/demo/vercel-framework-preset.png)